I’m proud to photograph everyone & anyone

 Here are some brilliant blogs that celebrate diversity and difference in the wedding industry.

 I’d love to hear any feedback on this from couples who have experiences in planning a wedding, their thoughts on any of the things I’ve touched upon or if there’s anything else I can do help the issues raised above.
-All images are from Nam & Paul's Fusion wedding at The Corran, Carmarthenshire.
-You can see more of their wedding here.

 This post is written as a direct response to attending Nu Bride’s diversity and inclusivity in the industry workshop.
 You can find more about her workshops, talks, and consultancy here.